caltechlibrary/opensearch-machine/presentation.md

 # Exploring OpenSearch

 Check to see how OpenSearch is currently configured.
-By default OpenSearch runs on https (self signed certs) and requires "admin" account to access.
+By default OpenSearch runs on HTTPS (self signed certs) and requires "admin" account to access.

 ~~~shell